mherreragomez/mherreragomez.github.io/_pages/cv.md

 Education
 ======
 * B.A.
-Economics, National University of Río Cuarto, Argentina (2002).
+Economics, National University of Rio Cuarto, Argentina (2002).
 * M.A.
-Economics, National University of Tucumán, Argentina (2005).
+Economics, National University of Tucuman, Argentina (2005).
 * M.A.
 Economics, University of Zaragoza, Spain (2009).
 * Doctor in Economics (European Doctor Mention), University of Zaragoza, Spain (2011).
 Topic: Spatial Econometrics.